Promoting Fairness through Hyperparameter Optimization

 \subsection{Optimizing Bias Reduction Hyperparameters}

 As an HO method, one fruitful approach to bias-mitigation is including traditional bias reduction methods into our hyperparameter search space.
-We introduce the Exponentiated Gradient (EG) reduction for fair classification algorithm~\citep{Agarwal2018} into our search space on the AOF dataset.
-EG is a state-of-the-art bias reduction algorithm that optimizes predictive accuracy subject to fairness constraints, and is compatible with any cost-sensitive binary classifier.
+We introduce the Exponentiated Gradient (EG) reduction for fair classification algorithm~\cite{Agarwal2018} into our search space on the AOF dataset.
+EG is a state-of-the-art bias reduction algorithm that optimizes predictive performance subject to fairness constraints, and is compatible with any cost-sensitive binary classifier.
 In our setting, we target predictive equality (the fairness metric on AOF), and apply EG over a Decision Tree classifier.

 Figure~\ref{fig:AOF_fairlearn} shows a plot of the models selected by FB-auto over 15 runs on the AOF dataset, discriminated by model type.
 As can be seen, LGBM models on this particular task generally dominate all others.
-Only a single model on the Pareto frontier is not LGBM, and is indeed EG (orange circle on the 0.4 to 0.5 accuracy region and 0.8 to 1.0 fairness region).
-However, all models selected by FB-auto are LGBMs, and these clearly represent the better fairness-accuracy trade-offs.
-We note that different model types occupy distinct regions of the fairness-accuracy space (visible in both Figure~\ref{fig:AOF_fairlearn} and appendix Figure~\ref{fig:adult_fairlearn}), hinting that fairness may not be independent of model type.
-While including bias reduction methods in the HO search space may be useful for extending the Pareto frontier on some tasks, using \textit{only} bias reduction methods may lead to severely worse fairness-accuracy trade-offs.
-Overall, these results support the fact that fairness-aware HO should be employed in all ML pipelines that aim for fair decision-making, together with a wide selection of ML algorithms to properly explore the fairness-accuracy search-space.
+Only a single model on the Pareto frontier is not LGBM, and is indeed EG (circled in pink).
+However, all models selected by FB-auto are LGBMs, and these arguably represent the best fairness-performance trade-offs.
+We note that different model types occupy distinct regions of the fairness-performance space (visible both in Figure~\ref{fig:AOF_fairlearn} and appendix Figure~\ref{fig:adult_fairlearn}), hinting that fairness may not be independent of model type.
+While including bias reduction methods in the HO search space may be useful for extending the Pareto frontier on some tasks, using \textit{only} bias reduction methods may lead to severely worse fairness-performance trade-offs.
+These results support the fact that fairness-aware HO should be employed in all ML pipelines that aim for fair decision-making, together with a wide selection of ML algorithms to properly explore the fairness-performance search-space.